KGene1901/Python-Chatroom/README.md

 # Python-Chatroom

 ## Overview
 Assignment for Networks and Systems module at Durham University (2nd Second Computer Science)<br><br>The application is split into two programs, **client.py** and **server.py**, and uses the idea of sockets and multithreading for multiuser real-time communications.
-The programs in folder **Part 1** only allows users to communicate pubicly without any extra functionalities whereas folder **Part 2** has the extended programs that gives users extra functionalities in the chatroom.
+The programs in folder **Version 1** is compatible with Python 3.6 (and over) while folder **Version 2** is compatible with Python 3.5 (and over) as it does not make use of formattted strings.

 ## Tools Used
 **Programming Language**: